aws/aws-dotnet-deploy/site/content/docs/deployment-projects/cdk-project.md

 ![Catagories in AWS Toolkit for Visual Studio](../../assets/images/deployment-project-file-layout.png)

-It is recommended to not modify the code in the `Generated` directory to make it easier to merge future changes from the starting recipe back into your deployment project.
-If you do not intend to ever remerge from the starting recipe you modify the code or rearrange the directory layout.
+It is recommended to not modify the code in the `Generated` directory to make it easier to merge future changes from the starting recipe into your custom deployment project.
+If you do not intend to update your custom deployment project from the original built-in recipe you may modify the code or rearrange the directory layout.

 If you choose to not modify the `Generated` code it is recommended to customize the CDK project starting from the `AppStack` class.
 Here is the constructor of `AppStack`.